Manchu language: Late stage decline

+According to a 1990 census report, there were 9,821,180 Manchus in China but less than 100 Manchus were native Manchu speakers and they were all advanced in age.

 Use of Manchu

 A large number of Manchu documents remain in the archives, important for the study of Qing-era China.
 Today, written Manchu can still be seen on architecture inside the Forbidden City, whose historical signs are written in both Chinese and Manchu.
 Another limited use of the language was for voice commands in the Qing army, attested as late as 1878.

 Bilingual Chinese-Manchu inscriptions appeared on many things.

 Manchu studies during the Qing dynasty

 A Jiangsu Han Chinese named Shen Qiliang wrote books on Manchu grammar, including Guide to Qing Books (清書指南; Manju bithe jy nan) and Great Qing Encyclopedia (大清全書; Daicing gurun-i yooni bithe).
 His father was a naval officer for the Qing and his grandfather was an official of the Ming dynasty before rebels murdered him.
 Shen Qiliang himself fought against the Three Feudatories as part of the Qing army.
 He then started learning Manchu and writing books on Manchu grammar from Bordered Yellow Manchu Bannermen in 1677 after moving to Beijing.
 He translated the Hundred Family Names and Thousand Character Classic into Manchu and spent 25 years on the Manchu language.
 Shen wrote: "I am a Han.
 But all my life I have made a hobby of Manchu."
 Shen did not have to learn Manchu as part of his job because he was never an official, so he seems to have studied it voluntarily.
 Most Han people were not interested in learning non-Han languages, so it is not known why Shen was doing it, but he did praise Manchu writing, saying that it was simpler and clearer than Chinese.

 A Hangzhou Han Chinese, Chen Mingyuan, helped edit the book Introduction to the Qing language (清文啟蒙; Cing wen ki meng bithe), which was co-written by a Manchu named Uge.
 Uge gave private Manchu language classes, which were attended by his friend Chen.
 Chen arranged for its printing.